 With the significant advances in information and communications technology over the last half century, there is an increasingly perceived vision that computing will one day be the utility, i.e. computing utility.
 This computing utility will provide the basic level of computing service that is considered essential to meet the everyday needs of the general business community.
 Thus, delivering this utility asks for new computing paradigms, of which the one is cloud computing (Buyya et al., 2009).
 Cloud computing aims to enable the dynamic creation of next-generation data centers by assembling services of networked virtual machines so that users are able to access applications from anywhere in the world on demand.
-Regarding the cloud computing definition understanding its deployment and is a need environment, there standardized approach to the definition.
-This goal is temporary achieved by the National Institute of Standards and Technology that has provided a definition of cloud computing.
-The version 15 of October 7, 2009 defines cloud computing as a model for enabling convenient, ondemand network access to a shared pool of configurable computing resources (e.g., networks, servers, storage, applications, and services) that can be rapidly provisioned and released with minimal management effort or service provider interaction.
+Regarding the cloud computing definition and understanding its deployment environment, there is a need for standardized approach to the definition.
+This goal is temporary achieved by the National Institute of for enabling convenient, on-demand network access to a shared pool of configurable computing resources (e.g., networks, servers, storage, applications, and services) that can be rapidly provisioned and released with minimal management effort or service provider interaction.